grafana/grafana/contribute/backend/instrumentation.md

 If label values originate from user input they should be validated.
 Use `metricutil.SanitizeLabelName(<label value>)` from the `pkg/infra/metrics/metricutil` package to sanitize label names.

 > **Important:** Only allow a pre-defined set of labels to minimize the risk of high cardinality problems.
-Be careful to not expose any sensitive information in label values; for example, secrets, credentials, and so on.
+Be careful not to expose any sensitive information in label values such as secrets and credentials.

 ### Guarantee the existence of metrics